Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Numerical Results

-We use Algorithm~\ref{algor:1} to solve the scheduling problem with reduced action space and compare it with three benchmark policies.
+We use Algorithm~\ref{algor:1} (DQN) and its adapted version, i.e., DDPG and TD3, to solve the scheduling problem with reduced action space and compare it with the original DQN, DDPG and TD3, and three heuristic benchmark policies.
 1) \textbf{Random policy}: randomly choose $M$ out of the $2N$ links and randomly allocate them to the $M$ frequencies at each time.
 2) \textbf{Round-robin policy}: the $2N$ links are divided into $M$ groups, and the links in each of the groups $m\in\{1,\dots,M\}$ are allocated to the corresponding frequency $m$; the transmission scheduling at each frequency follows the round-robin fashion~\cite{LEONG2020108759} at each time.
 Note that in the simulation, we test all link-grouping combinations and only present the one with the lowest average cost.
-3) \textbf{Greedy policy}: At each time, the $M$ frequencies are allocated to $M$ of the $2N$ links with the largest AoI value in $\{\tau_{1,k},\eta_{1,k},\dots,\tau_{N,k},\eta_{N,k}\}$.
+3) \textbf{Greedy policy}: At each time, the $M$ frequencies are randomly allocated to $M$ of the $2N$ links with the largest AoI value in $\{\tau_{1,k},\eta_{1,k},\dots,\tau_{N,k},\eta_{N,k}\}$.
 Recall that $\tau_{i,k}$ and $\eta_{i,k}$ denote the time duration since the last received sensing and control packets of plant $i$, respectively.
-The link with the highest AoI value chooses the frequency channel first with the highest packet success probability; then the link with the second highest value selects from the rest of the frequencies, and so on.

-In Fig.~\ref{fig:simu}, we show the (per-episode) empirical average cost during DQN training process with $1000$ episodes, and also the testing results (empirical average cost) of the trained DQN and the benchmark policies.
-We see that the training process converges quickly at about $100$ episodes, and the trained DQN-based policy reduces the empirical average cost of the best benchmark policy (greedy policy) by $42.5\%$, from $20$ to $11.5$.

-We also randomly generate another $10$ different wireless channel conditions (packet success probabilities), train DQN for each set up and present the simulating results of the DQN-based policy and benchmark policies in Table~\ref{tab:1}.
-The results show that the DQN-based policy can at least reduce the average cost by $25\%$ compared with the benchmark policies, verifying the effectiveness of the proposed DQN-based approach.

-In Table~\ref{tab:2}, we have extended the setup to a $6$-plant-$4$-channel scenario, where the size of the hidden layers of the DQN is doubled compared to the $3$-plant-$3$-channel scenario, and the output layer has $1045$ neurons.
-The 6 plant system matrices are $\mathbf{A}_1$, $\mathbf{A}_1$, $\mathbf{A}_2$, $\mathbf{A}_2$, $\mathbf{A}_3$ and $\mathbf{A}_3$, respectively, where $\mathbf{A}_1$, $\mathbf{A}_2$, and $\mathbf{A}_3$ are defined at the beginning of this section.
-We see that the DQN algorithm can achieve a $25\%$ to $35\%$ average cost reduction compared with the best of the benchmark policies examined.
-Also, the average cost of the $6$-plant-$4$-channel scenario is more than twice larger than the $3$-plant-$3$-channel scenario.
-This is because the former has less wireless channels per plant than the latter.